 On the reasoning behind It Gets Better

-Dan: "I believe when a 13 or 14 or 15 year old gay kid kills himself, what he's saying is that he can't picture a future with enough joy in it to compensate for pain he's in now.
+Dan: "I believe when a 13- or 14- or 15-year-old gay kid kills himself, what he's saying is that he can't picture a future with enough joy in it to compensate for pain he's in now.
 And watching the suicide crisis unfold last fall, my husband and I decided that we weren't going to be shamed out of speaking to LGBT youth anymore.
-For a long time when an LGBT adult tried to talk to a gay kid, we were accused of recruited, of being pedophiles.
+For a long time when an LGBT adult tried to talk to a gay kid, we were accused of recruiting, of being pedophiles.
 There was a sort of learned helplessness of the persecution of gay and lesbian children by gay and lesbian adults where we felt like we couldn't address it, like we couldn't talk to them.
 And the idea behind the project was for gay adults to talk to queer kids about our lives to give them hope for their futures."

 On the prevalence of homophobia in today's teenage world